Celebrity Autopsies With Disturbing Discoveries

 Advertisement

-In July 2013, according to CNN, Monteith's body was discovered in his room at the Fairmont Pacific Rim Hotel in Vancouver.
-His death came just a few months after he entered a rehabilitation facility for not the first time to treat substance abuse issues, which he'd told Parade two years earlier, began when he was 13, when he'd cut classes to drink and smoke marijuana.
-Monteith attempted to parlay his struggles into his art, convincing director Josh C. Waller to cast him as a drug-addicted character in the indie drama "McCanick."
+In July 2013, Monteith's body was discovered in his room at the Fairmont Pacific Rim Hotel in Vancouver.
+His death came just a few months after he entered a rehabilitation facility to treat substance abuse issues that began when he was 13, when he'd cut classes to drink and smoke marijuana.
+Monteith attempted to parlay his issues into his art, convincing director Josh C. Waller to cast him as a drug-addicted character in the indie drama "McCanick."
 "He was like, 'I can do this character.
 I know this character.
 I was this character.
 I have lived elements of this,'" Waller told People.

-According to a coroner's report (via People), Monteith had been dead for hours by the time he was discovered.
-Authorities also recovered paraphernalia including a "spoon with drug residue and a used hypodermic needle" and two empty champagne bottles, consistent with the ruling that the actor died of a mixture of alcohol and heroin.
+According to a coroner's report, Monteith had been dead for hours by the time he was discovered.
+Authorities also recovered paraphernalia, including a "spoon with drug residue and a used hypodermic needle" and two empty champagne bottles, consistent with the ruling that the actor died of a mixture of alcohol and heroin.

 Advertisement